restic/restic/doc/020_installation.rst

 openSUSE
 ========

-On openSUSE (leap 15.0 and greater, and tumbleweed), you can install restic using the ``zypper`` package manager:
+On openSUSE (Leap 15.0 and greater, and Tumbleweed), you can install restic using the Zypper package manager:

 .. code-block:: console